24/7 Emergency Service

 • Variable-speed furnaces typically range between $13,000 and $14,000

 To get an idea of your total cost to install both systems simultaneously, first add together the rough price ranges of each system type.
-Then, you can factor in a discount of roughly $2,000 – $5,000 stemming from labor time savings and sales specials based on the equipment.
+Then, you can factor in a discount of roughly $2,000 – $5,000 for installing them at the same time, stemming from labor time savings and sales specials based on the equipment.

 One factor at play in where your total installation cost will fall within these ranges is the fuel source of the system.